Property Ownership Options

 On this basis, the total charge applied by the notaire should be no more than €300 to €400.

+Generally speaking, there is no need to transfer title of the property to joint names and if your notaire is insistent on this point then you need to take other advice.
 You should avoid even listing the property in the marriage contract, as this can mean an increase in the fees.

 Higher charges may also be payable where the adoption of the marriage contract involved other issues than merely the right to succeed to the estate of the deceased spouse, or there was a need to liquidate an existing French marriage contract, something that would not normally apply to a married couple from abroad.